 Japan is a destination that attracts millions of tourists annually, offering a rich tapestry of cultural, historical, and natural attractions.
-Below, we present a ranking of the most visited places in the country, based on recent statistics and travelers' reviews.
+Below, we present a ranking of the most visited places in the country, based on recent statistics and traveler reviews.

 1. Fushimi Inari Taisha Shrine, Kyoto

-2. Kinkaku-ji Temple (Golden Pavilion), Kyoto
+2. Kinkaku-ji (Golden Pavilion), Kyoto

 3. Himeji Castle, Himeji